jl-/postifycss-loader/README.md

-### webpack loader for css purify and deduplicate, remove unused and duplicated css
+### webpack loader for css purify and deduplication, remove unused and duplicated css rules

 ---